retracedhq/monkit/README.md

 Extra Reporters include
 - a `StatsdReporter` for reporting preagregated metrics as statsd gaugues
-- a `StatusPageReporter`, which can be used to periodically send metrics to or statuspage.io
+- a `StatusPageReporter`, which can be used to periodically send metrics to statuspage.io

 At time of writing, still need to tweak `monkit.Registry` to make it compatible with other reporters from the `metrics` pacakge.